prabirshrestha/FacebookSharp/README.md

 		}
 	}

-for website authentication, facebook return the ?code=some_code FacebookAuthenticationResult is smart enough to recognize it and return you the access token transparently in the background.
+for website authentication, facebook returns the ?code=some_code FacebookAuthenticationResult is smart enough to recognize it and return you the access token transparently in the background.
 You don't have to create any request or ask for anything.

 Incase you are developging desktop applications.
-You can also do the same concept.
+You can also use the same concept.
 But for easy access, a Facebook Login Dialog has been created.
-Due to the nature of Facebook Authentication, you will need to provide only ApplicationKey for Desktop applications, but for web application you will need to provide PostAuthorizeUrl,ApplicationKey, ApplicationSecret.
+Due to the nature of Facebook Authentication, you will need to provide only ApplicationKey for Desktop applications, but for web application you will need to provide PostAuthorizeUrl,ApplicationKey and ApplicationSecret.

 	FacebookSettings fbSettings = new FacebookSettings { ApplicationKey = "your application key" };
 	FacebookLoginForm fbLoginDlg = new FacebookLoginForm(fbSettings);